quqli87/ORKUZ/README.md

-co chcemy:
+server - debian build using vagrant - look Vagrantfile

-server - debian/ubuntu - w sumie bez roznic
+Ansible config include:
-* nginx
+* nginx installation
-* strrona w html w repo - w sumie co na niej bedzie to nie istone, aby dzialo; najlepiej zeby w obu wersjach bylo to samo
+* nginx configuration
-* moze TLS/SSL
+* html site - test only
-* 2 maszyny skonfigurowac, na jednej strona; na drugiej jakas baza postgres moze
+* pull config from branch copy_config and use it to source additional aliases